Panda Express: International

-Panda Express also operates in Canada, Saudi Arabia, Guatemala, Japan, Mexico, El Salvador, the Philippines, South Korea, and the United Arab Emirates.
+Panda Express also operates in Aruba, Canada, El Salvador, Guatemala, Japan, Mexico, the Philippines, Saudi Arabia, South Korea, and the United Arab Emirates.
 The first location in Mexico opened in Mexico City in September 2011.

 In October 2013, the first Panda Express located in Canada opened on Hunt Club Road in Nepean, Ontario, but has since closed.
 The first location in Calgary was opened in October 2016.

 On May 26, 2014, it was reported by Arabian Business news that Panda Express would be opening a restaurant in the United Arab Emirates.
 The first Panda Express restaurant in the Middle East was opened in Dubai in November 2014.

 The first location in South Korea was opened in Seoul in September 2014 as a joint venture with Seoul-based SF Innovation Co.

 In July 2016, Panda Express opened its first location in Guatemala, in Guatemala City.

 In September 2017, Panda Express opened its first location on the Dutch Caribbean country of Aruba at the Queen Beatrix International Airport.

 Although it is unknown when Panda Express opened its first restaurant in Saudi Arabia, a second Panda Express in Saudi Arabia opened in Riyadh in January 2018.
 Both Saudi Arabian restaurants, as well as the ones in United Arab Emirates are operated by Gourmet Gulf.

 In July 2018, Panda Express entered El Salvador for the first time by opening two locations in the capital city of San Salvador.